octavian-nita/mscript/mscript/README.md

 ---------------------------------------------------------------------------------------------

-This project is [Maven](http://maven.apache.org/)-based and as such, the ANTLR (v4) lexer and parser grammar specifications (i.e. .g4 source files) are organised / stored under `src/main/antlr4/com/webmbt/mscript/parse`.
+This project is [Maven](http://maven.apache.org/)-based and as such, the ANTLR (v4) lexer and parser grammar specifications (i.e. .g4 source files) are located under `src/main/antlr4/com/webmbt/mscript/parse`.

-The generation of the parser Java source code should obviously be done prior to compiling the project.
-To do this either invoke the [ANTLR tool][antlr-tool] from the command line (this requires downloading [`antlr-4.x-complete.jar`] (http://www.antlr.org/download/antlr-4.4-complete.jar) as well as setting the `CLASSPATH` environment variable) or invoke the Maven `generate-sources` phase, like in the following example (simpler since the ANTLR runtime dependencies are automatically downloaded / retrieved by Maven):
+The generation of the parser Java source code obviously needs to be done prior to compiling the project.
+To do this, one can either invoke the [ANTLR tool][antlr-tool] from the command line (requires downloading [`antlr-4.x-complete.jar`] (http://www.antlr.org/download/antlr-4.4-complete.jar) as well as setting the `CLASSPATH` environment variable) or invoke the Maven `generate-sources` phase, like in the following example (simpler since the ANTLR runtime dependencies are automatically downloaded / retrieved by Maven):

     mvn generate-sources

-The parser Java source code generated this way can be found under `target/generated-sources/antlr4` (in the `com.webmbt.mscript.parse` package).
+The parser Java source code generated in this way can be found under `target/generated-sources/antlr4` (in the `com.webmbt.mscript.parse` package).

 However, if the project is built using Maven (the recommended way), this phase is included by default in the build